 End on a Question

-If you want responses and engagement, you have to ask for it.
+If you want responses and engagement, you have to ask for them.
 “Are you free next week?
 Do you think you can attend?
 Have a few minutes for a call?”

 Don’t ask multiple questions - you’ll be lucky to get even one answered, and that just means you have more to keep the conversation going.
 Also, don’t try to do too much - your goal is to get an appointment, not to evaluate or sign someone via text.